 Store your sauce in an airtight container in the refrigerator for up to 4 days.
 Reheat gently so you don’t overcook the meat, or eat the leftovers cold!
 They’re great chopped or shredded on a salad or in a wrap.
 Note that the skin will lose its crisp texture once refrigerated.

 Anything you want!
-A few of my favorites are mac and cheese, smashed potatoes, coleslaw, or a hearty grain salad.
+A few of my favorites are mac and cheese or smashed potatoes.
+For an easy warm weather meal that you can prep ahead, try pasta salad, potato salad, coleslaw, or a hearty grain salad.

 Yes, but you’ll want to cook in batches so you don’t overcrowd your air fryer basket.
 Be sure to leave room for the hot air to circulate around the chicken.